ivaaaan/smug/README.md

 -w, --windows List of windows to start.
 If session exists, those windows will be attached to current session.
 -a, --attach Force switch client for a session
--d, --debug Print all commands to ~/.config/smug/smug.log
+-d, --debug Print all commands to ~/.config/smug/smug.log --detach Detach session.
+The same as `-d` flag in the tmux
 ```

 ### Examples